 After the arrest and possible bail, there will be an arraignment.
 An official complaint will be made and DUI charges against you.
 Keep in mind that at this stage, you are being informed of the charges.
 There is no conviction yet, and no evidence has been presented of your guilt.

 While the DUI charges are being made, the Idaho Department of Transportation will also initiate an automatic license suspension.
-At this point, your Boise DUI defense lawyer will play a key role and will ensure that this aspect is also handled since you have seven days to appeal this license suspension.
-Your DUI defense attorney will be able to ensure that you retain your license.
+At this point, your Boise DUI lawyer will play a key role and will ensure that this aspect is also handled since you have seven days to appeal this license suspension.
+Your DUI attorney will be able to ensure that you retain your license.

-There will be a pretrial where your DUI defense lawyer and the state’s attorney will try to agree.
+There will be a pretrial where your DUI lawyer and the state’s attorney will try to agree.
 At this point, you may be offered a deal (depending on the circumstances of your case).
 If you accept the deal, the case can be dismissed, or the charges can be amended from a DUI to a lesser charge.

 Common Misconceptions about DUI

 While none of us want to be charged with a DUI, we may have certain preconceived notions about the entire process and the charges.
 These notions may result in us being careless or reckless and not taking the possible consequences of drinking and driving seriously.
 These misconceptions include:

 I’m Safe from Charges If My BAC Level is Under 0.08%

 Do not assume that just because your BAC level is under 0.08%, you cannot be prosecuted.
 The state still has the right to charge and convict you if they can prove definitively that you were driving while impaired because of the amount of alcohol you consumed.
 It is not always necessary that a BAC less than the legal limit can save you from a DUI charge.
 Circumstances matter and so does the evaluation of the officer(s) when they first stop you.

 Under Idaho Law, Can I Be Charged If Impaired by Prescription Drugs?